Alfred-Kobby/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 5-request_store.js file: script that gets the contents of a webpage and stores it in a file.

 6-completed_tasks.js file: script that computes the number of tasks completed by user id.

+100-starwars_characters.js file: script that prints all characters of a Star Wars movie